 What are the Georgia seatbelt laws?
 Do you have to wear a seatbelt in the back seat in Georgia?
 Find out all the answers with DoNotPay!
-You can also use our app to have a seatbelt ticket dismissed!
+You can also to have a seatbelt ticket dismissed!

 The Georgia seatbelt law is quite straightforward for both adults and minors traveling in commercial and personal vehicles.
 According to the GA seatbelt law:

 - All occupants of a vehicle aged 18 years or older sitting in the front seat must wear seatbelts

 - Children aged 8–17 are required to wear seatbelts regardless of where they are sitting

 - Passengers younger than eight should be secured in car seats

 - Car seats should be placed in the back seat of the vehicle whenever possible